How to make hearing aids part of baby’s routine

-Sometimes, it might takes a while for babies to get used to their hearing aid.
+When a baby has a hearing loss, hearing aids play a vital role in developing their ability to listen and speak.
+The sooner your baby wears them for all their waking hours, the better it is for them.
+Sometimes, it might take a while for babies to get used to their hearing aid.
 With encouragement and perseverance it will soon become part of your baby’s daily life.

 Check your baby’s aids